-Obviously, as a dog breeder or handler you do want to breed the best dogs possible — males and females!
+Obviously, as a dog breeder or handler, you do want to breed the best dogs possible — males and females!
 You have clear objectives and goals outlined in your dog breeding program and each litter tries to get you closer to this ultimate ideal dog of yours.
-Some breeders successfully reach excellence and at times, everybody else agree with them.
+Some breeders successfully reach excellence and at times, everybody else agrees with them.

 What Is The Popular Sire Syndrome?

 In dog breeding, the popular sire syndrome occurs when a male dog wins a respected competition or is recognized as a one in a million dog, and consequently becomes a highly sought after sire.
 This is because other breeders believe that that particular sire possesses the desired genes needed to produce champions.

 All breeders strive to create litters of smart, healthy puppies with the necessary genetic material to become prestigious competition winners; eventually producing more champions in due time.
 Therefore, such popular sire is used extensively for breeding with a vast amount of females, resulting in his genes being spread rapidly throughout the breed, vastly reducing genetic diversity.

 Consequently, such breeding practices can have detrimental consequences for that specific breed’s population.
 Indeed, few generations later, there is a substantially high risk of inbred litters when two dogs descending from that particular sire innocently mate together.

 Although the same logic can apply to a sought-after bitch, the constraints of a female’s reproductive cycle won’t allow her to parent as many dogs as a male.
 A female has several months in between each litter so even at full rate, she would be unable to compare to a stud dog.

 How Can a Sire Father So Many Puppies?

 When a dog becomes a leading figure in the ring is when the chase happens!